Working in the arena of human sex trafficking...

 join us in trusting Him for the work ahead, and interceding for the wisdom,

-discernment and provision necessary for each day.
+discernment, and provision necessary for each and every day.

-Please visit our UWM SUPPORT PAGE and help us provide care for survivors and prevent others from becoming victims.
+Visit our UWM SUPPORT PAGE and help us provide care for survivors and prevent others from becoming victims.